HomeAfrican SafarisAfrican Safari Guide

 Highlights of the park:

-• Venture through grasslands, savannahs, riverine, and woodlands when discovering the splendor of South Luangwa National Park, one of the most beautiful in Zambia.
+• Venture through grasslands, savannahs, riverine, and woodlands when discovering the splendor of South Luangwa National Park, one of the most beautiful in Zambia

 Kafue National Park

 Where is it?
-Zambia’s largest and oldest national park is located in western Zambia, also said to be one of the largest in Africa.
+Zambia’s largest and oldest national park is in western Zambia, also said to be one of the largest in Africa.

 Highlights of the park:

-• Discover a sensational landscape perfect for walking safaris with a professional guide to view wildlife that does not migrate.
+• Discover a sensational landscape perfect for walking safaris with a professional guide to view wildlife that does not migrate

 When to visit: Kafue is a year-round destination.
 However, the drier months of May to November are the better time to visit.